 Usually the first step, before doing any work, is to get in touch with the Gammapy developers!

 Especially if you’re new to the project, and don’t have an overview of ongoing activities, there’s a risk that your work will be in vain if you don’t talk to us early.
-E.g. it could happen that someone else is currently working on similar functionality, or that you’ve found a code or documentation bug and are willing to fix it, but it then turns out that this was for some part of Gammapy that we wanted to re-write or remove soon anyways.
+E.g. it could happen that someone else is currently working on similar functionality, or that you’ve found a code or documentation bug and are willing to fix it, but it then turns out that this was for some part of Gammapy that we wanted to re-write or remove soon anyway.

 Also, it’s usually more fun if you get a mentor or reviewer early in the process, so that you have someone to bug with questions and issues that come up while executing the steps outlined below.

-After you’ve done a few contributions to Gammapy and know about the status of ongoing work, the best way to proceed is to file an issue or pull request on Github at the stage where you want feedback or review.
-Sometimes you’re not sure how to best do something, and you start by discussing it on the mailing list or in a Github issue.
+After you’ve done a few contributions to Gammapy and know about the status of ongoing work, the best way to proceed is to file an issue or pull request on GitHub at the stage where you want feedback or review.
+Sometimes you’re not sure how to best do something, and you start by discussing it on the mailing list or in a GitHub issue.
 Sometimes you know how you’d like to do it, and you just code or write it up and make a pull request when it’s basically finished.

 In any case, please keep the following point also in mind …

 Make small pull requests#

-Contributions to Gammapy happen via pull requests on Github.
+Contributions to Gammapy happen via pull requests on GitHub.
 We like them small.